tkesar/reprorehab2025pod2/contents/week3/README.md

-# Week 3: Tabular data Manipulation in Python II
+# Week 3: Tabular Data Manipulation in Python II

 In Week 2 you learned how to *load* and *inspect* tabular data.